Pointwise convergence of some continuous-time polynomial ergodic averages: Proofs of Theorem B and Theorem C

 exists almost everywhere. }

-For our purpose, we only sketch the proof of the above special case.
-For more details, the reader is referred to the proof of Theorem B. \begin{proof} By Theorem \ref{thm2}, it suffices to consider \eqref{SEQ} on $C(X)$.
-Let $f,g\in C(X)$ be fixed.
-Without loss of generality, we can assume that for any $x\in X$, $|f(x)|\le 1,|g(x)|\le 1$.
+For our purpose, we will only provide a sketch the proof for this special case.
+For a complete proof, the reader is referred to the proof of Theorem B. \begin{proof} By Theorem \ref{thm2}, it suffices to prove that the limit in \eqref{SEQ} exists almost everywhere for all $f,g\in C(X)$.
+Let $f,g\in C(X)$ such that for any $x\in X$, $|f(x)|\le 1$ and $|g(x)|\le 1$.
 Choose $\ep>0$ arbitrarily.
-By the definition of continuous flow, we know that there exists $1>\delta>0$ such that for any $x\in X,t\in (-\delta,\delta)$,
+Then there exists $\delta\in (0,1)$ such that for any $x\in X,t\in (-\delta,\delta)$, we have